kingakisielinska/mObywatel-user-guide/document management/GitHub Pages/mObywatel.md

 # mObywatel

 After collecting the data from the ID Cards Register and the PESEL Register, a cryptographic certificate confirming the authenticity of the collected data is automatically created and downloaded.
-The certificate is assigned to the user and user's smartphone.
+The certificate is assigned to the user and the user's smartphone.
-For certificate creation and management,the user's personal data and the name of the device for which the certificate was issued are processed.
-The validity of the certificate is limited in time and is one year from the date of activation of the Service.
+For certificate creation and management, the user's personal data and the name of the device for which the certificate was issued are processed.
+The validity of the certificate is limited to one year from the date of activation of the service.

 Functions available within the mObywatel:

-The user can show their personal data to another person on the screen of the smartphone they are using.
-The function is available by selecting the **mObywatel** icon from the home page.
+The user can show their personal data to another person on the smartphone's screen they are using.
+The function is available by selecting the **mObywatel** icon on the home page.

 You can use this document: